Rose-Tint/Rose-Lang/README.md

 the program entry point.

 On line 3, we declare the type of the entry point function.
-Functions in Thorn are what are called "Curried".
+Functions in Rose are what are called "Curried".
 They behave the same way as Haskell functions in that `add a b` is the same as `(add
 a) b`.
 We can worry about what `export` and